-3.4 The stmyum tool
+3.3 The stmyum tool

 Yum is an automatic updater and package installer/remover for RPM Linux host systems (like Fedora).
-It automatically computes dependencies and figures out what things should occur to install packages.
-Yum has a number of advantages over using RPM directly, such as:
+It automatically computes dependencies and figures out the procedure for installing packages.

-- Automatic updates of installed packages - Automatic checks for newly available and updated packages - Automatic installation of all the dependency packages for each new package installed installation of groups of packages as a single unit - Increased security as all packages are signed.
+Yum has a number of advantages over using RPM directly:

-The SPEAr Linux Support Package (LSP2.3) relies on a slightly customized version of yum, known as stmyum, to ensure that it does not interfere with any native yum installation.
+- automatic updates of installed packages - automatic checks for newly available and updated packages - all dependent packages are installed automatically for each package installed - groups of packages can be installed as a single unit - increased security as all packages are signed

-It is automatically installed under the path /opt/STM/STLinux-X.X/host/bin.
-The PATH environment variable must include this directory to be able to use it.
+The STLinux distribution relies on a slightly customized version of Yum, known as stmyum, to ensure that it does not interfere with any native Yum installation.
+It is automatically installed at /opt/STM/STLinux-X.X/host/bin and the PATH environment variable must include this directory to be able to use it.